Navigation auf uzh.ch

 Timothy Holden is a PhD-student in the DramaSCAPEs-project.
 His PhD-project explores sensations in early modern playhouses, particularly in Shakespeare.
 It studies the related sensations of “proprioception” and “kinaesthesia” to understand how the perception of emplacement and of motion shape physical, intersubjective, and social experiences of embodiment.

-Olena Morets holds a BA in Italian Philology as well as an MA in Italian Language and Literature, and English Language (including translation).
+Olena Morenets holds a BA in Italian Philology as well as an MA in Italian Language and Literature, and English Language (including translation).
 Before starting her PhD in English Literature, she worked as a translator (Italian, English Ukrainian) and interpreter (Italian Ukrainian).
 As an English linguist, she collaborated with IT platforms working with natural language processing and speech recognition systems, among which was Amazon Alexa.
 She also taught at the Taras Shevchenko National University of Kyiv.
 Now she focuses on English literature and olfactory studies.

 Nadia Teh’s interests lie in gender studies, the history of sexuality, feminism, postcolonialism, and contemporary literature.
 She holds a BA in English Literature from the University of Guelph in Canada and an MA in English Literature from Leiden University in the Netherlands.
 Currently, she is focusing her Ph.D. project on the genre of Historical Romance and its ever-changing representation of marginalised groups to be the main love interests